shinkuan/Akagi/README.md

 ### You will need:
 1. A `mortal.pth`. [(Get one from Discord server if you don't have one.)](https://discord.gg/Z2wjXUK8bN)
+2. A `libriichi` that match your system. [(Get it here)](https://github.com/shinkuan/Akagi/releases/tag/v0.1.0-libriichi)
-2. (Optional, Recommend) Use Windows Terminal to open client.py for a nice looking TUI.
+3. (Optional, Recommend) Use Windows Terminal to open client.py for a nice looking TUI.
-3. (Optional) If you want to use Steam, Majsoul Plus, or anything other client, proxy the client using tools like proxifier.
+4. (Optional) If you want to use Steam, Majsoul Plus, or anything other client, proxy the client using tools like proxifier.

 __Get mortal.pth at [Discord](https://discord.gg/Z2wjXUK8bN)__
 1. Go to #verify and click the ✅ reaction.